 I’ve been reactivating this idea lately, to find my way through a very busy time.
 The more rushed and overwhelmed I feel, the more likely I am to get careless, so I have been keeping a lookout for stage three opportunities.
-I’ll encounter one in a few minutes, actually, when I leave for a bike ride — once I figure out how to end this article.
+I’ll encounter one in a few minutes, actually, when I leave for an appointment — once I figure out how to end this article.

 So what is it I really want to say?
 Here it is.
 During tough times it can be helpful to embrace simple strategies.
 A chaotic environment can contribute to our sense of overwhelm.
 Let’s encourage ourselves by catching up with ourselves.
 Whether we feel like it or not in the moment, it may serve us well in the long run.
 Let’s go with the long run.

 And yes, I’m clearing off my desk before I go.